edu-python-course/giver-spec/index.rst

     within a specified time.
 -   Admins can remove draft campaigns that haven't been published within a specified time.
+-   The number of campaigns a user can join is limited by the number of items in their wish list.

 .. rubric:: Draft campaigns